 13. Tree with Deep Roots

-Ddol Bok returns to the palace under the name of Kang Chae Yoon in order to kill the king.
+Ddol Bok returns to the palace under the name of Kang Chae Yoon to kill the king.
 However, he becomes embroiled in the mystery surrounding the deaths of several Hall of Worthies scholars.
-The deaths were caused by a secret society called “Hidden Root,” which was created long ago by followers of Jeong Do Jeon, with the goal of giving more power to ministers and less to the king.
+The deaths were caused by a secret society called “Hidden Root,” which was created long ago by followers of Jeong Do Jeon to give more power to ministers and less to the king.

-King Tae Jong killed Jeong Do Jeon and all of his family except his nephew, Jeong Gi Joon, who is now the leader of Hidden Root and lives in disguise not far from King Se Jong.
+King Tae Jong killed Jeong Do Jeon and his family, except for his nephew, Jeong Gi Joon, who is now the leader of Hidden Root and lives in disguise not far from King Se Jong.
 (Source: MyDramaList)

 14. The Duo

 The drama tells the story of two men who were switched at birth.
-A twist of fate results in Chun Doong, who is of noble birth, living his life as a slave and later becoming a heroic outlaw.
-While Gwi Dong was born as a beggar but lives Chun Dong’s life as a nobleman, growing up to become a police chief.
-They become Jjakpae (Duo / Partner) and both fall in love with the same girl, Dong Nyeo.
+A twist of fate results in Chun Doong, of noble birth, living his life as a slave and later becoming a heroic outlaw.
+While Gwi Dong was born as a beggar, Chun Dong lived’s life as a nobleman, growing up to become a police chief.
+They become Jjakpae (Duo / Partner), and both fall in love with the same girl, Dong Nyeo.
 (Source: MyDramaList)

 15. Kim Soo Ro